MEF-BDA503/pj-8-c/index.md

 + The data set I propose to use in my project is Young People Survey data set.
 [Here](https://www.kaggle.com/miroslavsabo/young-people-survey/data) is the source of the data and  [here](PersonalProject_tektunalic.html) is my initial exploratory data analysis on it.

 + We decided on the groups.
-Our group name is 2Yaka and other members are Duygu Can, Meryem Kemerci and Murat Dönmez.
+Our group name is 2Yaka and other members are Duygu Can, Meryem Kemerci and Murat DÃ¶nmez.

 ### Udacity Update